A close-up, cropped photo of a person seated in a wheelchair with their hand on the wheel, using the accessible All Persons Trail boardwalk

 Sensory Friendly Days

 For people on the autism spectrum or with other sensory-sensitive needs, some environments can be overwhelming.
-On days we host Sensory Friendly Days, wildlife sanctuaries are closed to the general public or are expected to be relatively quiet.
+During Sensory Friendly Days, wildlife sanctuaries are closed to the general public or are expected to be relatively quiet, providing an ideal backdrop for sensory friendly activities for kids with autism and other sensory needs.

 Partners in Access to Nature